willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 To demonstrate Thévenin's theorem we need to show the voltage at the port can be written in the form $\goldC v = \text V_\text T - \blueD i\,\text R_\text T$, where $\text V_\text T$ and $\text R_\text T$ are to be discovered.

 The demonstration is pretty clever.
 We use the the principle of superposition.
-The feature that triggers us to think about superposition is the multiple sources.
-Whenever you see lots of sources, superposition should pop into your head.
+Whenever you see multiple sources, superposition should pop into your head.

 {% capture summary %}linearity and superposition{% endcapture %}
 {% capture details %}